Feyerabend/vm/debug/README.md

    provide a broader picture of program flow, stack and variable states throughout the execution.

-But, we will return to these tools in detail later on.
+But, we will return to these tools examplified below.

 ## logging